TypesettingTools/Aegisub-Motion/README.md

 The output can be sorted by one of two methods: the default, which is to place each tracked line sequentially after its source line, and by time, which sorts the output lines by their start time.

-The second macro can trim and encode the current scene to an H.264-in-mp4 file ready for motion tracking.
-It requires [x264](http://www.videolan.org/developers/x264.html) to do this.
+The second macro will trim and encode the current scene to an H.264-in-mp4 file or image sequence ready for motion tracking.
+It can use a variety of different encoders to do this.

 It uses a very simple external configuration file to save user input across scripts.
-Unfortunately, the configuration writing functions are not safe, and if an error occurs during them, the entire config script can be erased.
-Fortunately, this shouldn't happen under normal circumstances.
+The configuration writing functions should no longer be capable of accidentally deleting the config file, unless terrible unexpected errors occur.

 Finally, it also supports exporting the tracking data into a format that is compatible with [gnuplot](http://www.gnuplot.info/), along with gnuplot plotting instructions.
 It can even plot the data automatically, if you have gnuplot in your PATH.